smartlook/segment-smartlook-ios/README.md

 ## Full Smartlook Access

-By installing `Segment-Smartlook` library, you are given access to the full Smartlook capablities.
+By installing `Segment-Smartlook` library, you are given access to the full Smartlook capabilities.
 See the [full Smartlook documentation](https://smartlook.github.io/docs/sdk/ios/) to understand what you can do and achieve with Smartlook.